floriankraemer/floriankraemer.github.io/_posts/Is-Clean-Code-worth-the-Trouble.markdown

 ## Unpacking the Clean Code Critique

 Error messages are simple, right?
 Well, so is the idea of clean code – until you dive into the nuances.
 The video in question tells a relatable story: A senior engineer, inspired by Robert "Uncle Bob" Martin's Clean Code, crafts an elegant system with patterns like repositories and event sourcing.
 It looks pristine on paper, but crumbles under load due to neglected infrastructure and observability.

 Critics like Casey Muratori echo this, arguing that such principles can introduce "horrible performance" through unnecessary complexity.
 Yet, dismissing clean code wholesale ignores its proven benefits in maintainability, especially for systems maintained over years.
 The key?
 It's not one extreme or the other – it's a conscious choice tailored to your situation.

 ## The Performance Myth: When Cleanliness Doesn't Cost Speed

 One common knock against clean code is its alleged performance drag.
 Extra abstractions, like interfaces or dependency injection, can add overhead – think more function calls or indirections that slow execution.
 But in practice, for most applications, this is negligible.
-Nobody notices a nanosecond difference in a user-facing app, especially when developer time costs $150+ hourly.
+Nobody notices a microsecond difference in a user-facing app, especially when developer time costs $150+ hourly.
 You can spin up plenty of cloud resources for that price tag.

 The real bottlenecks in web applications?
 Input/output operations – database queries, file reads, network calls.
 Clean code doesn't exacerbate these; in fact, modular designs make it easier to optimize hot paths, like batching queries or adding caching.
-Reddit discussions highlight this: Prioritize clean code first, then profile for optimizations.
-As one Stack Exchange answer puts it, clean code reduces maintenance costs and complexity, making it the default choice unless proven otherwise.
+Prioritize clean code first, then profile for optimizations.
+Clean code reduces maintenance costs and complexity, making it the default choice unless proven otherwise.

 | Aspect | Clean Code Impact | Performance Consideration | Example Bottleneck |
 |--------|-------------------|---------------------------|-------------------|